 6.2 Discovery

-This procedure specifies the discovery of existing DL enablers that exist in the telecom network.
+This procedure specifies the discovery of existing BC/DL enablers that exist in a telecom network.
 The discovery is required by LAF in different scenarios.

 6.3 Creation

 This procedure specifies how LAF identifies and creates specific PDL services by activating corresponding DL enablers that are already instantiated in the telecom network.